 Plans to make pavements accessible for all

-Pavements could be made safer for people with disabilities and families under new proposals to ban pavement parking.
+Pavements could be made safer under new proposals to ban pavement parking.

-The consultation is part of the post-Covid recovery that encourages people to choose different ways to travel, such as walking.
-It is important pavements are made safer and more accessible.
+The consultation is a key part of the post-Covid recovery that encourages more people to choose different ways to travel, such as walking, so it is important that pavements are made safer and more accessible for everyone.

-Many streets were not designed for the high levels of traffic that use them today.
-Parking on pavements can mean pedestrians are forced into the road.
-This is dangerous for people in a wheelchair, parents with pushchairs or people with a visual impairment or mobility difficulties.
+Many of our streets were not designed for the high levels of traffic and number of vehicles that use them today.
+Parking on pavements can mean that pedestrians are forced into the road which is dangerous, especially for people who may be in a wheelchair, parents with pushchairs or people with a visual impairment or mobility difficulties.

-It discourages people from making journeys; a journey out independently can become an ordeal.
+It is not only dangerous but also discourages people from making journeys.
+A journey out independently can become an ordeal.

-- Improving the traffic regulation order process to make it easier for councils to prohibit pavement parking.
+- Improving the traffic regulation order process to make it easier for councils to prohibit pavement parking in their areas

-- Giving councils powers to fine drivers who park on paths.
+- Giving councils powers to fine drivers who park on paths, and

 The consultation forms part of the government’s commitment to make transport equally accessible for all users by 2030, as set out in the Inclusive Transport Strategy.